ChristianIvicevic/deployonfriday.io/posts/2020/11/wtf-is-a-sparse-array.md

 So far the result seems reasonable and we can start doing something with it.
 For instance we can attempt to return the first 5 even numbers `[0, 2, 4, 6, 8]`.
-Intuitevely one would use [`Array.map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) to create this array:
+Intuitively one would use [`Array.map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) to create this array:

 ```tsx
 Array(5).map((_, index) => 2 * index);